Business Assistance & Incentives

 Colorado's Urban and Rural Enterprise Zone Act of 1986 established a program to encourage new capital investment and job growth in economically-distressed areas of the state.
 Companies located in an enterprise zone area are eligible for various state income tax credits.

-The majority of the businesses areas are located in the EZ.
+All commercial businesses are located in the EZ.
 The original four-block area in and around the Northglenn Marketplace was included within the city's original enterprise zone, and 10 more locations throughout the city were added in 2011.